-If you have questions or concerns about the VIA 1515M, you can contact TomTom’s customer service department either by phone or email.
-The company does not offer a live chat option.
-The GPS ships with a one-year warranty, which is the industry standard.
+Should you need to unplug the GPS from its DC charger, its battery lasts up to an hour on its own.
+If you have questions or concerns about the VIA 1525M, you can contact TomTom’s customer service department either by phone or email.
+And for extra peace of mind, the GPS ships with a one-year warranty, which is the minimum you'd reasonably expect.